yukijina/yukijina.github.io/_posts/2019-01-31-my_first_cli_project_in_ruby.markdown

 <p>Inside this bin directory.
 Let's create a new file which is going to be my main executable file.</p>
  <code>bin/wholefoods_recipe</code>

-<p>In this executable file, I have to write the following code on top of the page because the file does not have extension.
+<p>In this executable file, I have to write the following code on top of the page because the file does not have an extension.
 I want to set my environment to ruby.
 It is called "shebang"</p>
 <code>#!/usr/bin/env ruby</code>

 <p>Underneath of this code, I wrote lib directory path, that is my environment file.</p>